XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ### 2.2.3. `MPTokenNode` Directories?

 The original intent of the `MPTokenNode` object is that it would be a sort of "directory" (i.e., an index) that stores a list of `MPTokenID` values (each 32 bytes) that exist for a single `MPTokenIssuance`.
 This would allow rippled to contain an RPC endpoint that could return a paged collection of `MPToken` objects for a given issuance, or somethign similar like an RPC called `mpt_holder_balances`.
 In theory, this could also enable rippled to operate a sort of "clean-up" operation that could remove dangling MPTokens that still live on a ledger after a corresponding `MPTokenIssuance` has been deleted (and thus return ledger reserves back to token holders).

-#### 2.2.3.1 Should We Have `MPTokenNode` Directories?

-While the introduction of a `MPTokenNode` server a particular use-case, we should debate further if we actually want to be solving that use-case, both for MPTs and more generally.
-For example, some in the community believe that many (most?)
-RPCs should be removed from rippled itself, especially ones that exist primarily for indexing purposes.
-That is, we should avoid storing data in the ledger that is not used by actual transactors, but instead only exists to service external processes via RPC.
-For example, we might consider moving these RPCs into Clio or some other service so that data indexing and more expensive indexing responsibility can be removed from the ledger itself, and thus removed as a burden for certain infrastructure operators.

-On the topic of removing dangling `MPTokenObjects`, this solution would introduce a background thread into rippled that might have unintended consequences on actual node operation.
-In addition, the pre-exising way for ledger cleanup to occur is for account holders to issue delete transactions; for example, we've seen very many of these types of transactions deleting both trustlines and accounts.

 #### 2.2.3.1 How Should We Design `MPTokenNode` Directories?